 It’s not often you get a chance to borrow one of the world’s premier medium-format cameras and try it out for size.
 So, even though I usually shoot Leica full-frame cameras, when the opportunity arose, I couldn’t resist.
 Here’s what I found out, shooting with the Hasselblad X2D for a few weeks.
 Spoiler alert: this is a sensational camera.

-Editor Mike, man about town that he is, recently wrote about a chance encounter with a Hasselblad X2D in, of all things, a shopping mall.
+Editor Mike, man about town that he is, recently wrote about a chance encounter with a Hasselblad X2D in, of all places, a shopping mall.
 Next thing you know, the silver-tongued Mr. Evans is in contact with Hasselblad, discussing the possibility of a loan.
 He’s also a generous fellow, and so quickly pointed his new-found Hasselblad contact in my direction.

 Hey presto!
 Courtesy of its Los Angeles office, I was soon in possession of its flagship medium format camera, the Hasselblad X2D, for a three-week loan.